 In your everyday life you likely go to great lengths to protect both yourself and the people and things that are important to you.
 You probably have insurance that covers you, your home, your vehicles, and even your loved ones.
 You also schedule regular check up to ensure you remain healthy and mentally capable.
 If you do not have an estate plan in place though, you are missing out on a major opportunity to add to the steps you have already taken to protect you, your estate, and your loved ones.
-When you are ready to get started on your Murrieta, California estate plan, the estate planning attorneys at Dennis M. Sandoval, A Professional Law Corporation would be honored to be selected to help you.
+When you are ready to get started on your Murrieta, California estate plan, the estate planning attorneys at Sandoval Legacy Group, A Professional Law Corporation would be honored to be selected to help you.

 Located in southwest Riverside County, California, the City of Murrieta covers just over 33 square miles and was home to 103,466 residents at the 2010 Census.
 Having experienced a 133.7% population increase between 2000 and 2010, Murrieta is among the fastest growing cities in the State of California.
 Murrieta is also considered part of the Murrieta-Temecula-Menifee Urban Area with a population of 441,546 at the latest Census and is located within the Los Angeles-San Diego Mega-region which is home to a staggering 22 million people.